southf09/southf09/README.md

 # Frank South
-### I am programmer with a focus on Web Development.
+### I am a programmer with a focus on Web Development.

 ⤷ Feel free to reach out to me regarding job opportunities, collaborations, or even just to discuss all things programming.